microsoft/BotFramework-WebChat/SPEECH.md

 To prevent leaking your subscription key, you should build/host a server which use your subscription key to generate authorization tokens, and only send the authorization token to the client.
 You can find [more information about authorization token in this article][Authenticate requests to Azure Cognitive Services]. *Never use subscription keys to access your Azure resources in a production environment.*

-> To use [new voices powered by deep neural network](https://azure.microsoft.com/en-us/blog/microsoft-s-new-neural-text-to-speech-service-helps-machines-speak-like-people/), you might need to have a subscription in "West US 2" region.
+> To use [new voices powered by deep neural network](https://azure.microsoft.com/en-us/blog/microsoft-s-new-neural-text-to-speech-service-helps-machines-speak-like-people/), you might need to have a subscription in "West US 2" region or [other supported regions](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/regions#standard-and-neural-voices).

 ### Integrating Web Chat into your page